aleleio/teambuilding-games/games/im-here-im-happy.md

 # I'm Here & I'm Happy!

 ## Description
 Make the group stand in a circle.
-On a sign given by the facilitator everybody\nstarts screaming their name - the louder, the better!
-Then make them scream\n'Im happy! or 'Im here! in their own languages in the same way - at the same\ntime, the louder, the better.
-Once theyve finished, make them scream their\nname and the powerful sentence one by one in a round.
+On a sign given by the facilitator everybody starts screaming their name - the louder, the better!
+Then make them scream 'Im happy! or 'Im here! in their own languages in the same way - at the same time, the louder, the better.
+Once theyve finished, make them scream their name and the powerful sentence one by one in a round.